"Elite" asparagus conquers Germany's former East

 On display are some of the grand serving plates once used for asparagus, reflecting its former reputation as an elite vegetable for the gentry, as well as some of the curious tools used to extract it.

-Schmidt, who grows his own small crop and experiments with different species of asparagus in quest of the perfect taste, is proud of the way asparagus production has returned to its former glory in Beeltiz.
+Schmidt, who grows his own small crop, is proud of the way asparagus production has returned to its former glory in Beeltiz.
 But he has lost a valuable bartering tool.

 "People only ate around 200 grams of Spargel a year in East Germany.
 So giving away a bunch of Spargel was a great way for getting my Trabant car fixed," he said.